plain-plain-text/simple-cv/README.md

     * `url`: The URL for the font, like from [Google](http://fonts.google.com).
     * `name`: The name of the font for the CSS.
+    * `colors`: These allow adjusting the color values of the text.
+See `background-color` above for information about picking colors.
+Each color value must be enclosed in quotes.
+These are *optional*.
+      * `body`: The color of the main body text.
+      * `headings`: The color of the headings.
+      * `display`: The color of the display name.
+      * `navbar-items`: The color of the items in the navbar.
+      * `links`: These adjust the colors of links.
+        * `regular`: The color of the link text under regular circumstances.
+        * `hover`: The color of the link text when the mouse or finger hovers over it.
 * `keywords`: A list of keywords for SEO like this even works.
 * `last-modified`: As with the `pdf`, this triggers a “last modified” widget to appear at the top right corner of the page.